A refined Frauchiger--Renner paradox based on strong contextuality: Conclusion

 Pursuing the route of rejecting {\AOE} or {\BornCAOE}, as discussed in \Cref{sec:GHZ_nogo_trust}, the agreement no-go theorem suggests a principle that we call {\BornP}, defined in \Cref{sec:possible_resolution}, meaning that an agent $A$ can use the Born rule only to formulate predictions that condition on $A$ actually learning about all involved outcomes.
 This principle can be seen as a natural agent-based extension of Peres's dictum \cite{peres1978unperformed} `Unperformed experiments have no results': \begin{quote} `Unperformed experiments have no results, and unknown results have no values'. \end{quote}

 One may view this as a natural quantum-vs-classical statement.
-Therefore, as a possible resolution to extended Wigner's friend paradoxes we propose a framework satisfying the principles of {\universality}, {\possBorn}, and {\BornP}.
+Therefore, as a possible resolution to extended Wigner's friend paradoxes we propose {\BornP} as a principle governing agents' use of quantum theory in a world where {\universality} holds.
 In a relational framework, rejecting {\AOE}, {\BornP} can be implemented by having single-valued outcomes only defined relative to the experimenter and other agents who learn about the outcome, which we named {\ROE} in \Cref{sec:GHZ_nogo_trust}.
 In a hidden-variable framework, rejecting {\BornCAOE}, one may instead have hidden variables determining absolute, single-valued outcomes of all performed measurements but agents must follow {\BornP} for correct predictions of the Born rule.
 Of course, one may also question the existence of superobservers, or simply allow for classically communicating agents to have inconsistent truth assignments.
 The latter, however, seems impractical; see \Cref{sec:ways_to_resolve_trust,sec:previous_work}.